 If you had trouble with Master Xehanort, this is going to be even worse, because Terra-Xehanort may be the hardest of the three storylines’ final bosses, though I suppose that’s going to be up to individual play styles.
 He certainly does have the most HP, topping Master Xehanort with an extra hundred, and a whole mess of attacks.
 Just to put a nail in it, you also can’t use D-Links, though I wonder precisely why this is, narratively?
 Because of the chains, cutting them off from the outside world?
 Because Terra’s connection to others is in his heart?
 Or is the simple answer that the Wayfinder is on Xehanort’s person and not with the armour?
 Terra’s Wayfinder actually disappears from the narrative at this point, so I can’t say for certain!

-Most of Terra-Xehanort’s attacks are derived from his Terra half, actually using various attacks from Terra’s playable arsenal (note that his attacks are the same no matter what you had equipped or unlocked).
+Most of Terra-Xehanort’s attacks are derived from his Terra half, actually using various attacks from Terra’s playable arsenal (note that Terra-Xehanort’s attacks are the same no matter what you had equipped or unlocked).
 Indeed, this asset reuse allowed the developers to make him easily the most complicated boss in the game, and among the most complicated in the series.
-What might be the biggest problem is the simplest: like Terra, Xehanort has Block and Counter Hammer, which dramatically reduces the efficiency of your basic attacks.
+What might be the biggest dangers are the simplest: like Terra, Xehanort has Block and Counter Hammer, which dramatically reduces the efficiency of your basic attacks.
 He also has an incredibly long combo (actually Terra’s Ars Solum command) that’s too long to be fully Blocked, though there are alternate strategies you can use.

 Xehanort’s most common attack in the early phases is Dark Haze, a Sonic Blade variant that you might have unlocked for Terra.
 This makes it very hard to tell where he’s going to end up after the attack is over and he moves on to either Ars Solum or – later in the fight – the ability to use Terra’s Dark Impulse combo and Finish attack at will.
 He can also use Dark Volley, and will often teleport ala Master Xehanort to get away from you while he uses it.